emard/DCF77/micropython/README.md

-For precise frequency, ESP32 RMT module is used to generate the PWM signal because standard PWM module is not accurate enough to generate precise 77.5 kHz carrier frequency.
+For precise frequency, ESP32 RMT module is used to generate the PWM signal because standard PWM module is not accurate enough to generate exactly 77.5 kHz carrier frequency.

 Amplitude modulation is done by driving LC resonant circuit with 2 different duty cycles, about 50% DTC